Lymphedema - self-careBreast cancer - self-care for lymphedema; Mastectomy - self-care for lymphedema

 - How diet and exercise affect lymphedema

-- How to use to massage to decrease lymphedema
+- How to use massage techniques to decrease lymphedema

-Wear your compression sleeve during the day, but you may remove it at night.
-Always make sure you get the right size.
+- Wear the sleeve during the day.
+Remove it at night.
+Make sure you get the right size.

-Wear a compression sleeve when traveling by air if you fly a lot, or for long flights.
+- Wear the sleeve when traveling by air.
 If possible, keep your arm above the level of your heart during long flights.